Boaterfly/agilezen-to-redmine/README.md

 **Do not log back in AgileZen** while files are being downloaded, AgileZen only allows one session per user.

+You may need to change the maximum attachment size in Redmine settings.

 ### 4. Import into Redmine
 ```shell
 ./agilezen-to-redmine import --redmine-url=URL --redmine-key=KEY